-A. KNIK-GOOSE BAY ROAD RECONSTRUCTION (CENTAUR AVENUE TO VINE ROAD) - \$120-150 MILLION This federally funded project will expand Knik-Goose Bay Road to a four lane divided highway from Centaur Avenue near the City of Wasilla to Vine Road, a major north-south arterial that connects to the Parks Highway.
-The project also includes signalized intersections, drainage improvements and a reconstructed separated pathway.
-Construction will be phased with Phase 1, Centaur Avenue to Fairview Loop, anticipated to start late 2021 and construction Phase 2, Fairview Loop to Settlers Bay Drive in 2023.
-Design is currently at approximately 75 percent.
-Right-of-way services contract to be advertised in 2020.
-Construction is expected to begin in 2023. - B. FULL COMPLEMENT OF TROOPER STAFFING AND PRESENCE IN THE MAT-SU VALLEY EQUALING 71 SWORN OFFICERS - UAA Justice Center report of February 22, 2018 recommends an increase of 26 sworn staff, for a total of 71 sworn staff.
-We support this goal and request it be achieved within three years. - C. ACTION ON STATE'S WEST SUSITNA ROADS TO RESOURCES PROGRAM The two bridges and forest road will help develop the area between the Little Susitna (Little Su) and Susitna (Big Su) Rivers, allowing access to economic development resources. - D. SUPPORT FOR ALASKA DEPARTMENT OF TRANSPORTATION AND PUBLIC FACILITIES OFFICE AT SEWARD-MERIDIAN PARKWAY Alaska Department of Transportation and Public Facilities (AKDOT&PF) is actively exploring options to establish a Mat-Su based District office.
+C. FULL COMPLEMENT OF TROOPER STAFFING AND PRESENCE IN THE MAT-SU VALLEY EQUALING 71 SWORN OFFICERS - UAA Justice Center report of February 22, 2018 recommends an increase of 26 sworn staff, for a total of 71 sworn staff.
+We support this goal and request it be achieved within three years.

+- D. CONTINUED SUPPORT FOR ASSESSMENT OF THE WEST SUSITNA ACCESS ROAD PROJECT This project will provide access for development of borough and state land between the Little Susitna (Little Su) and Susitna (Big Su) Rivers, allowing economic development of the natural resources.
+An extension of the road past the Susitna River also provides potential to bring those resources materials and other resources that are developed further north to Port MacKenzie. - SUPPORT FOR ALASKA DEPARTMENT OF TRANSPORTATION AND PUBLIC E. FACILITIES OFFICE AT SEWARD-MERIDIAN PARKWAY Department of Transportation and Public Facilities (AKDOT&PF) is actively exploring options to establish a Mat-Su based District office.
 This office will consist of 25-35 AKDOT&PF personnel that may include designers, Right-of-Way agents, and construction managers.
 A building already owned by AKDOT&PF and located on Seward Meridian Parkway has been identified as the possible facility for this District office.
-This prospective location is a central location within the Mat-Su Borough core area and would significantly increase accessibility to projects for AKDOT&PF staff, while at the same time significantly reducing commute time between Anchorage and the Mat-Su Borough for AKDOT&PF staff. - E. SUPPORT FOR ALASKA DEPARTMENT OF FISH AND GAME OFFICE IN THE MAT-SU BOROUGH There is a great opportunity to have an important state department headquarters office relocated to the Mat-Su Valley.
+This prospective location is a central location within the Mat-Su Borough core area and would significantly increase accessibility to projects for AKDOT&PF staff, while at the same time significantly reducing commute time between Anchorage and the Mat-Su Borough for AKDOT&PF staff.
+Design for the facilities is underway and opening the office is expected in late 2021. - F. SUPPORT FOR ALASKA DEPARTMENT OF FISH AND GAME OFFICE IN THE MAT-SU BOROUGH - There is a great opportunity to have an important state department headquarters office relocated to the Mat-Su Valley.
 The Alaska Department of Fish and Game Office located at 333 Raspberry Road in Anchorage is not easily accessible by residents needing its services, or their staff.
 In addition to being obsolete, the building sustained serious damage in the 2018 earthquake, and needs to be replaced.
 There are property options and land is available near the intersection of the Glenn and Parks Highways.
-The State needs to make this a priority and make the investment to move this essential function.
-This would add improved infrastructure, many jobs, and an opportunity for the business to be enhanced. - F. STATE-WIDE TRANSPORTATION BONDS The borough fully supports a State-Wide Transportation Bond package legislation during 2019-2020 legislative session to present to voters in 2020 that would fund construction of much needed major transportation projects within the Mat-Su Borough.
+State needs to make this a priority and make the investment to move this essential function.
+This would add improved infrastructure, many jobs, and an opportunity for the business to be enhanced. - G. STATE-WIDE TRANSPORTATION BONDS The borough fully supports a State-Wide Transportation Bond package legislation during the 2020-2021 legislative session to present to voters in 2021 that would fund construction of much needed major transportation projects within the Mat-Su Borough.
 Approximately \$50 Million to \$100 Million in funding is needed to expand highway, rail, and port facilities in order to meet increased demand by continued growth in the Mat-Su Borough.
-Borough Funding Priorities: